Timbobeek/FutbolSurvey/README.md

 - [ ] Currently, any user can sign in under different emails, should be some verification process to prevent that
 - [ ] Border radius seems just a tad bit off around the question number
 - [ ] The number form for the age question will convert to NaN when you hit backspace
 - [ ] Make it so that you can only edit/delete your own entry
+- [ ] Get clean green GitHub and LinkedIn logos (noticeable on phone)

 ### Backend